hopesgit/monster_shop_2005/README.md

 -Namespaced Routes
 -Used Sessions for login/logout functionality
 -Used Sessions for storing information
--Limit functionality to authorized users
+-Limited functionality to authorized users
 -Used BCrypt to hash user passwords

 **Rails**